WANDERWOMAN® WOMEN-ONLY SMALL GROUP TOUR TO SICILY, ITALY

 Morning transfer to Catania–Fontanarossa International Airport (CTA) in time for international flights departing at 10:20 am or later.
 Private transfers can be arranged for other times for an additional cost.

 Sicily is the largest island in the Mediterranean and only 1.9 miles from mainland Italy at the straights of Messina.
 Although a part of Italy, it is a world of its own.
 This fertile island has been a crossroads of civilizations since the 8th century BC when the Greeks arrived to be followed the Phoenicians, Romans, Arabs, Normans, and others.
 Thus making Sicily rich in archaeology, architecture, culture and history, and culinary delights; an island to be savored.
+Unlike many other destinations in the world, Sicily is not over run by tourism.
+You will not find crowds and long lines, but rather a laid back atmosphere, impressive architecture, ancient Greek ruins, wonderful food and natural beauty.

 The weather in Sicily during the month of September is cooler than during the hot summers.
 Average temperatures range from lows in the mid-60s F to highs in the upper 70s F with mostly sunny skies.